 Both through VA programs and here at Otter House Wellness, veterans can find individual therapy, group therapy, and family therapy as part of both inpatient and outpatient care.

-Other treatment options include cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which help veterans change their behavior in order to manage addiction.
+Other treatment options include cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which help veterans change their behavior in order to manage drug addiction.

 Your chosen program may also include holistic therapy and ongoing relapse prevention, according to your needs and recovery goals.